marios-code-path/demo-chat/chat-deploy-memory/README.md

 With the [spring-boot-maven-plugin](https://docs.spring.io/spring-boot/docs/current/maven-plugin/reference/html/), specifically here we will add Spring and Buildpack specific properties.

 ### Passing Arguments to Image

-According to [Environment BuildPack](https://github.com/paketo-buildpacks/environment-variables) docs, we should be able to inject arguments into a build-pack specific environment (called `BPE_*`).
+According to [Environment BuildPack](https://github.com/paketo-buildpacks/environment-variables) docs, we should be able to pass arguments into a build-pack specific environment var with name starting with `BPE_*`.

+The `JAVA_TOOL_OPTIONS` variable gets used by the container entrypoint (more later) to feed arguments into the executing JVM.

-Passing a `BPE_JAVA_TOOL_OPTIONS` env to the plugin lets us pass program arguments to the image.
+Thus, passing a `BPE_JAVA_TOOL_OPTIONS` env to the plugin lets us pass program arguments to the image.

 POM.xml
 ```xml